Clifford Scott Green: Notable cases

 Judge Green presided over a number of notable cases during his 35-year tenure on the Eastern District.
 In Bolden v.
 Pennsylvania State Police Judge Green ordered the Pennsylvania State Police to reinstate William Bolden, a minority trooper who had been dismissed.
 The case, which began in 1973, resulted in a consent decree that required the State Police to hire one minority for every non-minority hired, and set additional goals for promotion and retention of minority troopers.
 Judge Green presided over the consent decree for 25 years, dissolving it in 1999.
 The case was credited with helping to abolish racism in the hiring of troopers, and integrate the State Police.

 In 1981 Judge Green threw out the fraud conviction of Pennsylvania State Senator Vincent Fumo, concluding that the government had failed to prove that Fumo and two others were involved in a single scheme to pad state payrolls with ghost workers as alleged in their indictment.
 The decision was upheld on appeal to the United States Court of Appeals for the Third Circuit.

 Awards and honors

 Judge Green was the first recipient of the NAACP's William H. Hastie award in 1985.
 He was awarded the Spirit of Excellence award by the American Bar Association in 2002.
 The Philadelphia chapter of the Judicial Council of the National Bar Association is named in Judge Green's honor.
 The Criminal Law Committee of the Federal Bar Association's Philadelphia Chapter gives a Clifford Scott Green Bill of Rights Award at its biennial dinner event.
 Judge Green was a lifetime trustee of Temple University, and a former member of the Board of Trustees of Philadelphia State Hospital, and Children's Hospital of Philadelphia.

 Death

 Judge Green suffered a cerebral hemorrhage and died of pneumonia in Philadelphia on May 31, 2007.
+He was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
 He was survived by his wife, daughter and grand-daughter.

+Legacy

+In 1999, Temple University Beasley School of Law established the Honorable Clifford Scott Green scholarship to assist Temple students committed to public interest law.
+In 2003, Temple University Beasley School of Law established The Honorable Clifford Scott Green Lectureship.